eidiot/eidiot.github.io/source/_posts/2014-08-22-Tips-of-using-Realm-iOS.md

 ## Tip 3: Do not work with `<NSObject>` protocol

-After I upgrade to Realm 0.85.0 and Xcode 6, Realm complain about a 'hash' property.
+After I upgraded to Realm 0.85.0 and Xcode 6, Realm complained about a 'hash' property.
 After debugging for a while I found out that it is because some of my RLMObjects conform to `<NSObject>` protocol.
 It was fine with Realm 0.83.0 and Xcode 5.
 I'm not sure if it's because of my upgrade of Realm or Xcode but it was fixed just by removing the `<NSObject>` protocol from the RLMObjects.